 As well as avoiding these risk factors, you can reduce your chances of developing mouth cancer by looking after your overall health.

-You should also get into the habit of checking yourself for mouth cancer in between appointments.
+You should also get into the habit of checking yourself for mouth cancer between appointments.
 If you have any concerns, contact your dentist straight away.